witheve/Eve/readme.md

 If you manage to bring down the server, you can use one of the tools below to create a test and then submit it as a pull request.

+If you just have questions, shoot those to the [mailing list](https://groups.google.com/forum/#!forum/eve-talk)!

 ### Internal tools

 There are also a few simple internal tools that we've created to help create tests when things are broken.